Kopia alternative,

 If you are running your own Kopia server and want to move:

-1. Create a new Kopia repository on ServerCrate via SFTP
+1. Create a new Restic repository on your ServerCrate vault (Kopia repositories are not supported)

 2. Point one client at the new repository and take a full snapshot